Karan Bilimoria, Baron Bilimoria: Cobra Beer

 In 1989, along with his friend Arjun Reddy, Bilimoria founded Cobra Beer in a flat in Fulham.
 The idea for the beer had come up while he was a student at Cambridge, where he regularly ate his meals at Indian restaurants.
 He noticed that regular lager was too gassy and bloating to be enjoyed with food, while ale was too bitter to accompany a meal.
 He came up with a concept for a beer that had 'the refreshing qualities of a lager' but the 'smoothness and drinkability of an ale' to accompany food – in particular, Indian food and curry.
 In 1989, after concluding his import-export ventures, Bilimoria and Arjun Reddy started Cobra Beer.

 At the time Bilimoria had a student debt of £20,000, and funds to start the business were not easy to find.
 Borrowing money from various sources and £30,000 from a bank, Cobra commenced operations.
 A brewer in Bangalore, India, Subroto Cariapa, and the owner of Mysore Breweries, a Mr Balan, liked the idea of the beer and helped create Cobra.
 From India, then, it was imported to Britain.
 In a battered old Citroen 2CV, Bilimoria himself began distributing 15 cases of beer at a time across London and, slowly, outside it.
+In an interview with Asian Trader, Lord Karan Bilimoria recalled personally delivering early Cobra Beer orders across the UK in a green Citroën and noted that the brand is now stocked in 98% of UK Indian restaurants and has won more than 145 Monde Selection gold medals.